Comparison

 (cmakefmt/cmakefmt-action) that

-installs the right binary for the runner OS in one uses: line.
-It also
+installs the right binary for the runner OS in one uses: line — see the CI Integration

-outputs GitHub Actions annotations via --report-format github, Checkstyle
+page.
+It also outputs GitHub Actions annotations via --report-format github,

 Neither cmake-format nor gersemi ship a GitHub Action.